 On 4 June, twenty-five years ago, the Chinese government turned the guns of the People’s Liberation Army on their own people as they protested peacefully in the streets of Beijing.
 It was a response so gross and ruthless that it left the rest of the world dumbstruck.
 In Australia, it precipitated an elegiac moment in our history; the last time a leader of one of the major parities responded to the plight of asylum seekers humanly.
 Prime Minister Bob Hawke sobbed as he promised Chinese students studying in Australia that if they didn’t want to return home they wouldn’t have to: Australia would offer them shelter.

-asylum seekers atheism Aung San Suu Kyi Australia Australian politics Burma Capitalism censorship China Chinese Communist Party Christopher Hitchens democracy economics genocide human rights India Indigenous Australia Iraq ISIS Islamic State Islamophobia Israel Kashmir Mao Zedong media Middle East Myanmar neoliberalism occupation Palestine propaganda racism refugees religion Rohingya Rwanda Saudi Arabia self-immolation Syria terrorism theatre Tibet Tony Abbott Trump United States
+asylum seekers atheism Aung San Suu Kyi Australia Australian politics Burma Capitalism censorship China Chinese Communist Party Christopher Hitchens climate change coronavirus democracy economics genocide human rights imperialism India Indigenous Australia Iraq ISIS Islamic State Islamophobia Israel Kashmir Mao Zedong media Middle East Myanmar neoliberalism occupation Palestine propaganda racism refugees religion Rohingya self-immolation Syria terrorism Tibet Tony Abbott Trump United States